lacclab/OneStop-Eye-Movements/README.md

 ![OneStop Experiment Design](images/exp_design.png)

+Each participant reads 10 Guardian articles paragraph by paragraph, and answers a reading comprehension question after each paragraph.
+After reading a 10-article batch, participants read two of the previously presented articles for a second time.
+Half of the participants are in an information seeking regime where they are presented with the question prior to reading the paragraph.

 ## Trial Structure

+A single experimental trial consists of reading a paragraph and answering one reading comprehension question about it.
+Trials have the following Interest Periods, corresponding to pages in the experiment:

+1. Question Preview (only in the information seeking regime) - the participant reads the question (self-paced).
+2. Paragraph - the participant reads the paragraph (self-paced).
+3. Question - the participant reads the question again (self-paced).
+4. QA - retains the question, and also displays the four possible answers in a cross arrangement.
+Participants are then required to choose one of the answers and confirm their choice (self-paced).
+5. Feedback - informs the participants on whether they answered the question correctly (presented for one second).

 Pages presented only in the information seeking regime are depicted in green.

 ![Trial Structure](images/trial_slides.png)

+Overall, the dataset includes 19,438 regular trials, 9,720 in the information seeking regime and 9,718 in the ordinary reading regime.
+The dataset also includes 3,888 repeated reading trials, split equally the two reading regimes.

 ## Obtaining the Data